 Access to the data in IAPP is password-restricted to authorized users and requires a B.C.
 Public Service staff IDIR or a business BCeID.

 Please note that the Business Accounts and/or Profile Manager (BAM) for the company needs to set the Business Preference for each user and should select "Share my business details with any e-Service in government" in the Information Sharing with Government e-Service section of their settings.
-He/she may contact the BCeID helpdesk for assistance at: 1 888 356-2741.
+They may contact the BCeID helpdesk for assistance at: 1-888-356-2741.

 To access to the database, once you have an IDIR or BCeID: